leolpaz/To-Do-list/README.md

 ![screenshot](./app_screenshot.png)

-On this milestone only the basic populating script and the style is added.
+On this milestone we add local storage for the array as well as the function of completing items in the list.

 ## Built With